Best Picnic Spots at Essex Country Parks

 Work up an appetite for your picnic with Sky Ropes, our bookable climbing activity, before settling down with some much earned refreshments on Great Notley’s main picnic field.

-Handily located close to the parking area, take the bags back to the car before heading off again to enjoy the lakes and Essex’s longest play trail.
+Handily located close to the parking area, fly a kite or have a kickaround before you take the bags back to the car before heading off again to enjoy the lakes and Essex’s longest play trail.

 Find out more about Great Notley Country Park here.